bryanibit/LatticePlannerWithFrenet/README.md

 ## Source

-The project is achieved using Eigen and CPP instead of Python and Numpy.
-Theoriginal project is from a GitHub project called [**AtsushiSakai/PythonRobotics**](https://github.com/AtsushiSakai/PythonRobotics/tree/master/PathPlanning/FrenetOptimalTrajectory) which is Python code.
+The project is achieved using Eigen and CPP instead of Python and Numpy.And it refers to a GitHub project called [**AtsushiSakai/PythonRobotics**](https://github.com/AtsushiSakai/PythonRobotics/tree/master/PathPlanning/FrenetOptimalTrajectory).
+At the same time, it adds some other functions, such as transforming from Cartesian coordinate to Frenet and modifies some functions.

 ## Visualization

 The submodule matplotlib-cpp dir is used for visulization.
-You can also choose OpenCV to show the result.
-You can only uncomment the OpenCV showing code in main.cpp.
+You can switch `matplotshow` to *1* for matplotlib showing in main.cpp.
+The default visulization is accessible using OpenCV.